Oncology

 Cancer is caused by the uncontrolled division of body cells.
 The cells simply keep dividing and start growing in the surrounding tissue and sometimes spread to other areas of the body.
 Cancer can occur almost anywhere in the body.
 There are more than 100 different kinds of cancer, which all share the same characteristic of uncontrolled cell division.
 The rate at which the uncontrolled cell division occurs is different for each type of cancer.
 As a result, some types of cancer are more likely to cause symptoms than others.

-In 2021, around 124,000 people were diagnosed with cancer.
+In 2024, around 134,800 people were diagnosed with cancer.
 The main types of cancer for women are breast, skin and lung cancer, and for men, it is prostate, skin and lung cancer.
 The survival rate of cancer patients has dramatically improved in recent years.
 Some patients recover fully, while others live longer with cancer with few symptoms.
-The five-year cancer survival rate has increased to 65%.
-Today, over 830,000 people in the Netherlands have been diagnosed with cancer in the last 20 years.
+The five-year cancer survival rate has increased to 68%.
+Today, almost 1 million people in the Netherlands have been diagnosed with cancer in the last 20 years.

 Twee pratende mannen in kantoor